💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 If you’ve been in business long enough to have last year’s business tax return, use it.
 Information you need to file this year’s taxes will already be on your tax return from the previous year.
 If you use tax-filing software, the program saves your tax information for faster, easier filing next year.

 Your taxpayer identification number (TIN) is your unique number that the government uses to identify your business.
 If you are a sole proprietor, then your tax number will be your social security number.
 If you are a registered business owner, in either a corporation or a partnership, then your TIN will be your employer identification number (EIN).

-Accounting records include things like your income statements, small business balance sheet, and your payroll documents.
+Accounting records include things like your income statements (also known as profit and loss statements), balance sheets, and payroll documents:

-The small business balance sheet shows your equity, assets, and liabilities.
+- Balance sheets show your equity, assets, and liabilities.
 It will play an important role in filing your business tax return.

 Bank and credit card statements

 Every small business owner should have a separate bank account and credit card for their business.
 At the end of each calendar year, your financial institution will generate a year-end report that shows you exactly what you’ve spent throughout the year.
 You can use this report to double-check your own financial records and ensure you’re filing the right amount in taxes.

 - Outsource your bookkeeping.
 Merritt Bookkeeping's affordable outsourced bookkeeping saves business owners time and money.